dapphub/k-dss/src/dss.md

 #### confiscating a position

-When a position of a user `u` is siezed, both the collateral and debt are deleted from the user's account and assigned to the system's balance sheet, with the debt reincarnated as `sin` and assigned to some agent of the system `w`, while collateral goes to `v`.
+When a position of a user `u` is seized, both the collateral and debt are deleted from the user's account and assigned to the system's balance sheet, with the debt reincarnated as `sin` and assigned to some agent of the system `w`, while collateral goes to `v`.

 ```act
 behaviour grab of Vat